 Azelaic acid can cause:

-In rare cases, azelaic acid can cause the following, more serious side effects:
+While most of these, especially dry skin can be managed, in rare cases, azelaic acid can cause more serious side effects:

 If by any chance you experience any of these serious side effects, you should stop using azelaic acid immediately, and see your doctor and dermatologist.
 Provided that you didn’t use azelaic acid to shower yourself and didn’t drink it, those reactions can be a symptom of an underlying, serious medical condition.